Pre-Charge Bail Reforms: Key Changes for Police Station Reps

 - Released Under Investigation (RUI) (no bail conditions)

-Initial Bail Period
+Initial Applicable Bail Period (ABP)

-Magistrates' Court can extend to 6 months total
+Extension to 6 months

 - Application by police